dcunited001/dcunited001.github.io/_posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.md

 ### &#x2297; [Martial Arts](/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.html#martial-arts)

-Martial arts is probably one of the rewarding pursuits.
+Martial arts might be one of the most rewarding pursuits.
 It interests me most because sparring requires the conditioned, subconscious application of physical strategy.
 Similar to chess, it requires backwards induction and ideation of paths to reach a particular objective.
 In contrast to chess, it's much more crucial to be capable of empathizing with your opponent in order to read their strategy.
 Development of such a strategy requires short-term memory.

 > “If you know the enemy and know yourself, you need not fear the
 > result of a hundred battles.
 If you know yourself but not the enemy,